Herbert F. Johnson, Sr. Was Second in Line, but Second to None

 Herbert was, at heart, a salesman.
 He himself made the multi-week voyage across the ocean to win the company’s first British sales – a story that lives on in company lore.
 By 1914, he had founded British Johnson.
 The first order of Johnson Wax shipped as World War I erupted, and the ship carrying it was sunk by a German submarine.
 But Herbert’s enthusiasm for expansion was undaunted.

 Global Expansion of the Family Business

-Herbert didn’t stop there.
+Herbert did not stop there.
 He continued to travel, befriending potential customers near and far.
 He added Australia Johnson to the company map in 1917 – just two years after the purchase of the company’s first truck.
 In 1920, Canada became the company’s third subsidiary, and the tradition continued.
 Today, SC Johnson sells products in virtually every country in the world.

-But perhaps Herbert’s greatest legacy was his remarkable ability to connect with people – to make them feel like part of a larger family.
-This helped inform the creation of the company’s profit sharing program in 1917, making it one of the first U.S. companies to institute the practice.
+But perhaps Herbert’s greatest legacy was his remarkable ability to connect with people – to make them feel part of a larger family.
+This helped inform the creation of the company’s profit sharing programme in 1917, making it one of the first U.S. companies to institute the practice.
 Herbert believed that all employees should participate in the success of the business.
 That first year, 193 employees shared $31,250.
 Today, millions of dollars of profit sharing payments are distributed to SC Johnson people each year.

 His Legacy Lives on in Our Company Principles